0xT4lkingHe4d/SlitYerELF/README.md

 # SlitYerELF
-A (so far PoC) Linux ELF binary instrumentation engine for x86_64 ELFs.
+A (PoC) Binary Instrumentation Engine for x86_64 ELFs.

 ### Run
 ```